Back to the Title Page

 Ranger 1944-51

-One of the first badges Craig created was a replica of the original Ranger award badge which has a powder horn in the center of the badge (view).
+For the most part, private issue Venturing badges have been created to promote Venturing and to fill with patches that BSA does not make.
+One of the first badges created was a replica of the original Ranger award badge which has a powder horn in the center of the badge (view).
 The badge was designed to be used as a Crew emblem, an emblem to signify completion of Powder Horn, or the earning of the Venturing Ranger award.
 It was first made in 2003.
+A slightly larger variation of the patch was made later replacing the word Venturing with Powder Horn.

-That same year, Craig developed a Venturing Trained strip (view).
+Also in 2003, a Venturing Trained strip (view) was developed.
 Officially, Venturing leaders wear the tan and red strip used in all of scouting.
-Craig's strip is white with a green border and a simplified Venturing logo.
+These strips are white with a green border and a simplified Venturing logo.
 In 2008, the strip was changed to fully embroidered with a true Venturing logo.
+More recently, a red Trained strip has been added.
+The red patch is useful because now that VLSC has been changed to ILSC, a Trained strip is the patch given for completion of ILSC.
+So the green and white Trained strip is a good color for Venturers and the red one a good color for adults.

 Several Commissioner badges have been created using the Venturing logo instead of a Boy Scout logo (view).
 No other details are known at this time.

 In 2004, Jim Hunter wanted to build the Venturing program so he and some others developed a plan which included the WEAR THE GREEN – JOIN VENTURING badge in both green and gold borders (view).
-Jim shared the badge with Craig and after Jim's supply ran out, Craig continued making the badge.
-It is a nice promotional badge because it has a button loop at the top making it convenient to wear when first received.
+It was a nice promotional badge because it had a button loop at the top making it convenient to wear when first received.

-Although there already was a badge for Kodiak issued by National, another Venturing leader who was very involved with Kodiak encouraged Craig to make a Kodiak strip analogous to the VLSC strip.
-At the end of 2006, Craig made the strip with the Kodiak logo followed by the word Kodiak.
-In 2007, he added the Kodiak X strip (view).
+Although there already was a badge for Kodiak issued by National, Venturing leaders who were involved with Kodiak wanted to have a Kodiak strip analogous to the VLSC strip.
+At the end of 2006, the strip with the Kodiak logo followed by the word Kodiak was made.
+In 2007, a Kodiak X strip was added (view).
 The design changed slightly by putting the Kodiak logo after the word Kodiak and including an X behind the logo.
 This strip has a green border for participants and a gold border for staff.
-He also made 10 with a red border for course directors.
-The red border strips have only been given to those very involved with Kodiak X and are not for sale.
-In 2008, Craig added a Kodiak strip with a gold border for staff.
+10 were made with a red border for course directors.
+The red border strips have only been given to those very involved with Kodiak X and were not for sale.
+In 2008, a Kodiak strip with a gold border for staff was added.

-At the end of 2006, Craig's good friend Joe Garrett ask for a Venturing Officers Association patch with the suggestion that it would be worn in place of the Venturing Emblem badge (view).
-This badge uses the Venturing Silver award eagle as the central image.
-Venturing does not have an equivalent badge.
-In the latter part of 2008 when Craig sold out of the first run of the VOA patches, he had the new issue made with silver borders to match the shoulder loops used at the council level.
+At the end of 2006, a Venturing Officers Association patch was created with the suggestion that it would be worn in place of the Venturing Emblem badge (view).
+This badge uses the Venturing Silver award eagle as the central image and was originally made with a gold border.
+In the latter part of 2008 when the first run of the VOA patches sold out, a new issue was made with a silver border to match the shoulder loops used at the council level.
+BSA adopted this design in 2011 and they are now available from BSA.

-In 2007, a Venturing World Jamboree badge was developed for the World Jamboree Crews by Craig with input from others.
+In 2007, a Venturing World Jamboree badge was developed for the World Jamboree Crews.
 The badge was made with a white border and a purple border.
 Four Crews attended and three wore the white bordered badge on their right sleeve.
 The white border was for uniform wear and the purple border was for trading.
 White and purple colors were used to represent the colors of the World Crest (view).

-At the beginning of 2008, Craig created a set of badges that celebrate the 10th anniversary of Venturing.
+At the beginning of 2008, a set of badges that celebrate the 10th anniversary of Venturing were created.

 10-year Veteran

-In cooperation with Regions that are developing Area Venturing Officer's Associations, Craig developed an Area VOA patch.
-At the same time, he had a Chartered Organization Representative (COR) badge for Venturing made (view) as it is his understanding the BSA feels that the tan Boy Scout COR covers the position for Cub Scouts, Boy Scouts and Venturing.
-These were both added in 2008.
+In cooperation with Regions that were developing Area Venturing Officers' Associations, an Area VOA patch was developed.
+At the same time, a Chartered Organization Representative (COR) badge for Venturing was made (view).
+BSA does not make one because it feels that the tan Boy Scout COR covers the position for Cub Scouts, Boy Scouts and Venturing.
+Both badges were created in 2008.
+The first set of Area VOA patches had metallic gold borders.
+The second set have gold borders but not metallic.

 Doug Livingston is involved with LDS units.
 To promote support between Crews and Troops, Doug developed a Troop Guide badge using the Venturing colors (view).
 In 2008, Doug also had a Region Venturing Committee badge made (view).